nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

+Done with cooking for the day?
-Exits the program and closes the window.
+Running `exit` exits the program and closes the window!

 Format:
 `exit`